Changggg/ecopad_documentation/configure/README.md

     `# cat id_rsa.pub >> authorized_keys`

+       To run the system we need keys to communicate with the system.This is the reason why we create ssh keys.To learn more about ssh keys [click here](https://help.github.com/articles/generating-an-ssh-key/)

 14. Now go to （cybercommon/run/） and open the file cybercom_up and in the celery part mount env,.ssh and add the environmental          variable host_data_dir in cybercom_up.

     `# vi cybercom_up`

        This is how the docker command of celery should exactly look like.

     ``